Welcome to our Ask Beautyeditor column, where our experts answer your hair, skin and makeup questions. To request skincare advice:

 Step 2: Wet your fingertips with water and continue massaging the product.
 This will emulsify it, making it easier to remove.

-Use another cleanser: In the famous Korean double-cleansing routine, the first step is a makeup-removing cleanser, followed by a foam or gel cleanser to actually clean the skin.
+- Use a second cleanser: In the famous Korean double-cleansing routine, the first step is a makeup-removing cleanser, followed by a foam or gel cleanser to actually clean the skin.
 Make sure to choose a gentle, sulfate-free formula.
 Two that I love are Caudalie Instant Foaming Cleanser and Derma E Purifying Gel Cleanser.

-Remove with a warm, steamy cloth: A good way to ensure you're not leaving residue on your skin is to take off the cream cleanser with a face cloth instead of rinsing.
+- Use a cloth: Another good way to ensure you're not leaving residue on your skin is to take off the cream cleanser with a face cloth instead of rinsing.
 After you've massaged the cleanser around, immerse a soft cloth in warm water, and drape it over your face for five seconds before using it to gently wipe away the cleanser.
 Repeat this process up to four times.
 The steam will aid removal, and also help soften dead skin.
 The buffing action of the cloth will take off the cleanser and give you a mild exfoliation.
 I like the cloths from MV Organics and Pai.

-Use micellar water or toner: Cleansing waters, such as Bioderma's, are another way to wash your face and can be used after cream cleanser to get rid of any lingering residue.
+- Use a cleansing water: Micellar or cleansing waters, such as Bioderma's, are another way to wash your face and can be used after cream cleanser to get rid of any lingering residue.
 (They don't require rinsing, although I do because I don't want the PEG-6 sitting on my skin.)
 Alternatively, you can do a final pass with toner—just check that you're not picking up any actual dirt with the cotton pad.
 If you are, it's a sign that you need to go back and wash your face more thoroughly.
 Don't rely on toner to do the job of cleansing.

-Use a cleansing gadget: Cream cleansers, because they're non-abrasive, are a good choice to use with the Clarisonic.
+- Use the Clarisonic: Cream cleansers, because they're non-abrasive, are a good choice to use with the Clarisonic.
 The buffing movements of the brush can also up their effectiveness (although I prefer the gentler Foreo Luna, which doesn't have the risk of creating micro-tears in the skin).
 Either way, I'd still follow up with micellar water or toner, to be on the safe side.

 Hopefully, this has clarified how you can make cream cleansers work for you!